 Who are we?

 The South End Neighborhood Council (SENCo) is one of eight Neighborhood Councils formed by the City of Tacoma in 1992.
-We are an independent non-profit (501-C-3) corporation formed to address issues and concern at the neighborhood level and to work cooperatively with neighborhood groups for the attainment of neighborhood goals.
-SENCo seeks to encourage the participation of all citizens in the governmental process and to maximize their use of resources through the concepts of self-help, group organization and utilization of available services and funding sources.
-SENCo believes that the quality of life within our neighborhoods is of common interests, our goals of social and economic justice, and building and maintaining said quality of life within our communities.
+We are an independent non-profit (501c3) corporation formed to address issues and concern at the neighborhood level and to work cooperatively with neighborhood groups for the attainment of neighborhood goals.
+SENCo seeks to encourage the participation of all citizens in the governmental process and to maximize their use of resources through the concepts of community and group organization and utilization of available services and funding sources.
+SENCo believes that the quality of life within our neighborhoods is of common interest, as well as our goals of social and economic justice for building and maintaining relationships within our communities.
 SENCo will foster a partnership of open communications between all groups, the City of Tacoma, and its neighborhoods.